MiThi-5/Service-Section/README.md

 # Service-Section
-This Service Cards designed by using html &amp; css with hover affect.
+This Service Cards designed by using html &amp; css with hover effect.